Yazwh0/BitPlayer/README.md

 ## License

-All Code is licensed under GPL v3, apart from 'playertemplate.asm' or 'player.asm' is licensed with BSD 3-Clause.
+All Code is licensed under GPL v3, apart from 'playertemplate.asm' or 'player.asm' as it is licensed with BSD 3-Clause.
+(Included in the file.)

 This lets you use anything produced with the software with the only reistrictions being credit for the player.